-- 1. The graduate will have mastered the basic mathematics content of calculus, linear algebra, and differential equations. - 2.
-The graduate will be able to construct basic mathematical proofs. - 3.
-The graduate will be able to use mathematical notation and terminology correctly. - 4.
-The graduate will be able to use technology effectively in mathematics. - 5.
-The graduate will be prepared to find appropriate employment or to continue on to graduate school.
+- The graduate will have mastered the basic mathematics content of calculus, linear algebra, and differential equations. - 2.
+The graduate will be able to construct basic mathematical proofs and use technology effectively in mathematics. - 3.
+The graduate will be prepared to secure appropriate employment or continue on to graduate school.

 Students must meet all requirements for admission to the university.
-The Bachelor of Science in Mathematics has no separate or special admission requirements.
+The Bachelor of Science in

+Mathematics has no separate or special admission requirements.

 - 1. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 84-86 of this catalog. - 2.
-Students must complete at least 30 hours at the 3000 level or above. - 3.
-Students are required to make a grade of "C" or higher in all courses in the Major Requirements section of the mathematics curriculum.
+Students must complete at least 30 hours at the 3000 level or above, at least nine of which must be at the 4000 level. - Students are required to make a grade of "C" or higher in all courses in the Major Requirements section of the mathematics curriculum.

-I. General Education Requirements 1 (43)
+I. Ge neral Education Requirements 1 (43)

-A. English Composition (6) ENGL 1001
+English Composition (6) ENGL 1001

-B. Social Sciences (6) General Education Social Sciences6
+В. Social Sciences (6) General Education Social Sciences

 C. Mathematics (10) MATH 1550

-D. Natural Sciences (9) PHYS 2101 3 PHYS 2102 3 General Education Natural Science 3 (BIOL 1201 or higher; or CHEM 1201 or higher)
+D. Natural Sciences (9) PHYS 2101

-E. Humanities (9) General Education CMST3 General Education French or Spanish 2 6
+E. Humanities (9) General Education CMST

 F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.

 G. Fine Arts (3) General Education Fine Arts

-II. Ма ijor Requirements (33)
+II. Ма jor Requirements (33)

-MATH 3040 3 MATH 2057 3 MATH 3065 3 MATH 3085 3 MATH 4031 3 MATH 4200 3 MATH 4998 3

-Made and Car Elastica
+MATH 2057